AaqilKrishna/pages/README.md

 ## Usage

-1. Fork the repo and clone it.
+1. Fork the repository and clone it.

 2. Create a MySQL database.